-Nationals Park has great selection of food for a sports stadium.
+Nationals Park has a great selection of food for a sports stadium.
 There’s the usual greasy hot dogs, pizzas, chicken tenders + fries but you have The Red Porch (that I mentioned above) with indoor & outdoor seating & quality food like nachos, salads & sandwiches with great views.
 Great for the non-serious baseball fan but wants to have a decent time at least eating & drinking.

 Above the Red Porch is the Red Loft, an outdoor bar area.
 There’s jerk ribs & chicken and it’s the same level as the party areas in right field.
 It’s far from the field but a great place to hang out if you don’t care about the distance or if you got one of the $5-10 cheap tickets.

-There’s local institutions such as Ben’s Chili Bowl & Hard Times.
+There are local institutions such as Ben’s Chili Bowl & Hard Times.
 If you’re a New York fan, there’s Shake Shack and some cheesesteaks from Steak of the Union for the Phillies fans too.

 + Beer, wine & liquor beverages: Each person can get two drinks at a time.
-I always ask them to pour two wines into one bigger cup for me so I don’t have walk around double fisting my alcohol. 🙂
+I always ask them to pour two wines into one bigger cup for me so I don’t have to walk around double fisting my alcohol. 🙂

 +Prices: Let’s be honest.
-Stadium food is never cheap so be prepared to spend some dough on food + drinks – oh and you’re in DC where crap is expensive for just being expensive.
+Stadium food is never cheap so be prepared to spend some dough on food + drinks – oh and you’re in Washington DC where crap is expensive for just being expensive.
 A beer averages for $9 a bottle and wine is $8-9 as well.
 Water is $4.25 a bottle.
 I’ve noticed that the prices have gone up the past few years and it’s probably because the Nats have gotten better through the years.